pnnl/BIM2RDF/README.md

     2. **activate**: `rye shell` or use the activation scripts in the [virtual environment folder](.venv).
     3. **configure**: `python -m project.config`. (run twice on windows. it will fail the first time.)

+3. **Test by running a basic mapping**:
+    1. `cd` into `mapping`.
+Then `python -m mapping.speckle --help`.
+This will show the basic funtionality of the mapping.
+    2. While still in the `mapping` directory run `python -m mapping.speckle Pritoni --branch_ids="electrical/panels"`.
+        * In this case `Pritoni` is the stream_id and `electrical/panels` is the branch_ids.
+    3. You should see some output in the terminal about each cycle.
+The result should be an output file called `out.ttl` that contains all the triples in the given branch_ids.

 ### Visual Studio Code